clayauld/Secure-Adblocking-DNS/README.md

     # Level 5 logs client identification for cache misses.
 Default is
     # level 1.
     verbosity: 0
-    # If no logfile is specified, syslog is used
-    logfile: "/var/log/unbound/unbound.log"

     interface: 127.0.0.1
     port: 5335